rancher/rancher-docs/versioned_docs/version-2.5/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-amazon-eks.md

 To make sure that you choose the correct Ingress-NGINX Helm chart, first find an `Ingress-NGINX version` that's compatible with your Kubernetes version in the [Kubernetes/ingress-nginx support table](https://github.com/kubernetes/ingress-nginx#supported-versions-table).

-Then, list the helm charts available to you by running the following command:
+Then, list the Helm charts available to you by running the following command:

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx